Herman Bundesen: Health director of the Chicago Sanitary District

 Bundensen worked briefly as the health director of the Chicago Sanitary District.
 Bundensen had entered discussion with the Sanity Board's president, T. J. Crowe, in late 1927 about holding such a position.
 In this position, Bundensen was involved in talks between the district and Chicago steel plants to decrease their contribution Lake Michigan water pollution.

 Cook County Coroner

 In November 1928, running as the Democratic nominee, Bundesen was elected Cook County Coroner.
-He defeated the incumbent coroner, Oscar Wolff, by a three-to-one margin.
+He defeated the incumbent Republican coroner, Oscar Wolff, by a three-to-one margin.
 He received in excess of one million votes.

 In this position, Bundensen continued to take opportunities for media attention.
-He took photo ops after notable murders as well, including the Saint Valentine's Day Massacre and a 1930 mafia slaying of a Chicago Tribune reporter.
+He took advantage of opportunities for media exposure after notable murders as well, including the Saint Valentine's Day Massacre and a 1930 mafia slaying of a Chicago Tribune reporter.

 He would step down as coroner on November 13, 1931, in order to be reinstated as health commissioner, and would be succeeded as coroner by Frank J. Walsh, the former clerk of the criminal court.